treweathers/GitHub_Portfolio/README.md

 </h2>

 <h4 align="center">
-Preparing for Fall 2026 MS Computer Science (AI), and Dual PhD in Biomedical Engineering and Economics following completion
+Preparing for Fall 2026 MS Computer Science (AI), and PhD in Biomedical Engineering with MS Physics following completion
 </h4>

 ###### but that's just the beginning🤫